Trump has turned disaster flicks into real life. And this one just took a dire turn.

 In other words, life is messy.
 But movies don’t like messy, and we don’t like messy movies.
 In a medium that abhors a spiral, it’s rare to find a movie that acknowledges — much less represents — the circular, cyclical rhythms of incremental change.
 (John Sayles’s 1996 masterpiece “Lone Star” marked one welcome exception, as did Steve McQueen’s 2018 political thriller “Widows,” both of which cast politics not only in the public-electoral sense but as something that threads through friendships, marriages and personal histories.)

-It’s even rarer for a filmmaker to break away from the spell cast by a charismatic leading character and dig deeply into the public servants who can make or break our politics just by doing their jobs: the anonymous bureaucrats who uphold the Constitution, fulfill their duty to advise and consent and bolster the guardrails against tyranny or, through countless acts of accommodation, enable tyrants to run roughshod.
+It’s even rarer for a filmmaker to break away from the spell cast by a charismatic leading character and dig deeply into the people who can make or break our politics just by doing their jobs: the officials and employees who uphold the Constitution, fulfill their duty to advise and consent and bolster the guardrails against tyranny or, through countless acts of accommodation, enable tyrants to run roughshod.
+(Even while focusing on its title character and his relationship with Trump, “The Comey Rule” deserves credit for paying homage to those anonymous bureaucrats.)

 Of course, in the movies, right about now one of those nameless public servants — or maybe a heroic team of them — would emerge to tell the truth about what may go down in history as America’s most dysfunctional presidency.
-But no one’s coming to save us.
+But the Avengers aren’t assembling.
 If we succumbed too credulously to cynicism about politics, that might be because we naively believed in what the movies told us about how politics work, and what they should look like, at their best and at their worst.

 If our norms and institutions aren’t the swamp of self-interest and shadowy cabals of Hollywood's darkest visions, nor are they the soaring monuments to rectitude shown in their most idealized state.
 Perhaps most destructively, the swamp-versus-soaring binary has left citizen-viewers feeling either disgusted or disempowered, when in reality it’s every citizen’s ethical commitment to the civic values that define this country.